usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Facilitator Guide Module 1.md

 | Security or classification of data |

-### 9. Discussion: Benefits And Challenges Of Agile Development Methods  {#discussion:-benefits-and-challenges-of-agile-development-methods}
+### 9. Discussion: Benefits And Challenges Of Agile Development Methods

    Total time allocation: 5-10 min